-- Grand Canal Industrial Estates Inc. incorporated in Guyana June 30, 2010 - Office registered at 234 Lance Gibbs and Irving Streets, Georgetown - Principal objectives are to build and operate the Berbice Deep Water Port on the Berbice River in Guyana - The original lease from Government of Guyana for 55 Acres of Berbice River Front Land adjacent and North of "Crab Island" was acquired by CGX Resources Inc. on February 4, 2010, for a period of 50 years - In August 2012, GCIE acquired the lease from CGX Resources Inc. - GCIE currently holds 30 acres of the Berbice River Front Land - GCIE has expended a total of US \$21.8 million to date, on the development of the Berbice Deep Water Port
+- Grand Canal Industrial Estates Inc. incorporated in Guyana June 30, 2010 - Office registered at 234 Lance Gibbs and Irving Streets, Georgetown - Principal objectives are to build and operate the Berbice Deep Water Port on the Berbice River in Guyana - The original lease from Government of Guyana for 55 Acres of Berbice River Front Land adjacent and North of "Crab Island" was acquired by CGX Resources Inc. on February 4, 2010, for a period of 50 years - In August 2012, GCIE acquired the lease from CGX Resources Inc. - GCIE currently holds 30 acres of the Berbice River Front Land - GCIE has expended a total of US \$22.8 million as of Feb 2023, on the development of the Berbice Deep Water Port

-GCIE VisionBerbice Deep Water Port
+GCIE Vision Berbice Deep Water Port